Volograms/vol_libs/wasm/README.md

 - Parameter `event`: (_**required**_) must on of the following:
   - `"onclose"`: triggered when `close()` is called
   - `"onended"`: triggered when vologram reached the end of the playback
+  - `onbuffering`: triggered when vologram reached the end of available stream and is buffering. `callback` has one input (`true|false`) depending on buffering state.
 - Parameter `callback`: (_**required**_) function that is called when the event is triggered, has no inputs

 `.unregisterCallback(event, callback)`: remove a function that was registered to an event with `registerCallback`